robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-29 20:41:21 UTC
+**Last Updated:** 2025-12-29 21:07:54 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the live feed should be available again after maintenance is completed.
+**Recommendation:** Please check back later; the webcam feed should be available again soon.
-**Technical Note:** The image indicates a standard maintenance message with a timestamp of 20:41 UTC, displayed on a grey background with red text.
+**Technical Note:** The image indicates a maintenance message with a timestamp of 21:07 UTC, and the background is gray with red text, signaling an intentional downtime.

 **Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will have the live feed back soon!
+We appreciate your patience and will have the live feed back up shortly!

 ---